INTRODUCTION -

 ATOMS -

-It is easy to derive the radius of all hydrogenlike atoms by supposing
+easy to derive the radius of all hydrogenlike atoms by supposing

-that they are just like a hydrogen atom with an electron orbiting a
+that they are just like a hydrogen atom with an electron

-nucleus of charge Z. According to Levine [1]
+orbiting a nucleus of charge Z. According to Levine [1] (page 525):

 "The average radius of a hydrogenlike atom is proportional to the Bohr radius ao, and ao is inversely proportional to the electron mass".The radius of all other atoms has been well investigated [2, 3] and the results given are proportional to the Bohr radius.
 The method used in [2] was the Hartree-Fock method [4] and in [3], the Dirac-Fock method which is just the Hartree-Fock method with relativistic corrections due to the mass of the electron with respect to the nucleus frame of reference.
 The Dirac-Fock method gives no relativistic correction of the electron mass with respect to an external gravitational potential.